ajspig/ajspig.github.io/_posts/2024-11-29-Notes-From-Launching.md

 While following GitHub’s [tutorial](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll), I encountered a few hiccups:

-1. **Wrong Starting Point**: I initially followed the github tutorial, but it would have been more straightfoward to pick the theme first and start with the theme's specific guide (I used [Chirpy](https://chirpy.cotes.page/posts/getting-started/).)
+1. **Wrong Starting Point**: I initially followed the github tutorial, but it would have been more straightforward to pick the theme first and start with the theme's specific guide (I used [Chirpy](https://chirpy.cotes.page/posts/getting-started/).)
 2. **Favicon and Avatar Issues**: I struggled with customizing the favicon and avatar.
 Ultimately, these challenges taught me a lot about the build process.
 Lesson learned: Read instructions carefully!
 3. **Post File Naming**: I misunderstood how to name posts.
 Files should follow the format `YYYY-MM-DD-TITLE.extension`, but I initially skipped the title part.
-Lesson learned: Once again read instructions carefully!
+Lesson learned: Once again read the instructions!

 ---